BitBagCommerce/SyliusMultipleProductImageUploader/README.md

 ```

-Add traits to your Customer entity class, when You don't use annotation.
+Add traits to your Product entity class, when You don't use annotation.

 ```php
 <?php